Evaluating Language Models' Evaluations of Games: Additional analysis details

 \subsection{Additional comparisons to human payoff evaluations}

-We depict scatterplots of model and human predictions for all $121$ games in Figure~\ref{fig:payoff-scatter}.
 We additionally computed the absolute distance between the expected payoff under each model and people, broken down the category of game (Figures~\ref{fig:categories-1}-~\ref{fig:categories-3}).
 This granular breakdown reveals that, even though many reasoning models like OpenAI's o3 better capture human game evaluations in aggregate, there is variability at a per-game level, e.g., for infinite or rectangular boards (Figure~\ref{fig:categories-1}).